CompuTec/computec-docs/docs/wms/user-guide/transactions/stock-transfer/overview.md

 # Overview

-An Inventory Transfer document in WMS can be generated from manually picked Items or Stock Transfer Requests.
+An Inventory Transfer document in CompuTec WMS can be generated from manually picked Items or Stock Transfer Requests.
 (An example Stock Transfer Request used in this guide is posted below).

 :::info
 Some forms' order and availability during a document's creation may vary depending on individual settings.
 Click [here](../../../administrator-guide/custom-configuration/overview.md) to find out more.